 The owner or developer of newly installed sanitary sewer pipe and manhole shall provide the Village of North Fond du Lac or Sanitary District Owner and the City of Fond du Lac a digital copy of record drawings for each project.
 Submittal shall be made to the attention of the City of Fond du Lac Director of Public Works.
 Acceptable formats include AutoCAD files or ESRI geodatabase or shape files; geodatabase files are preferred.
 Similar digital files can be accepted with prior approval from the Technical Standards Committee.
 Handwritten plan sheets, Adobe PDFs, or similar formats are not acceptable.
 Record drawings shall be in Fond du Lac County Coordinate System with NAVD88 datum elevations.
 Required information is final location and elevation of sanitary sewer manholes, lift stations, or cleanouts; pipe size, direction, and invert; and sanitary wyes and lateral end or connections.
+All changes to the plan details shall be redlined and labeled on the record drawings.
 City of Fond du Lac projects are exempt from these requirements.